AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/index.md

    ![Add an API to your workspace](../../_images/common/stage-add-api.png)

 1. Add the following services to your workspace.
 Each service must be added individually.
-You can add multiple services simultaneously.
+You cannot add multiple services simultaneously.

    * I/O Management API
    * I/O Events